What Is Court-Ordered Rehab, and How Does it Work?

 The court cannot order rehab for longer than 60 days, but that doesn’t mean your loved one will be in rehab exactly that long.
 The court can extend the order after hearing expert testimony and deciding there is a case for longer rehab.

-In some cases, after going through an initial detox period and beginning to work with rehab staff, individuals are more able to make rational decisions about recovery and may choose to stay in rehab as long as they need to support long-term sobriety.
+In some cases, after going through an initial detox period and beginning to work with rehab staff, individuals can make rational decisions about recovery.
+They may choose to stay in rehab as long as they need to support long-term sobriety.

 Is Involuntary Rehab Effective?

-One reason this may be true is that drugs and alcohol can alter how a person acts and thinks.
+This may be true because drugs and alcohol can alter how a person acts and thinks.
 Once they get into rehab and go through medically assisted detox — getting substances out of their system without suffering some of the more uncomfortable and severe side effects of doing so — individuals may be able to look at their circumstances in a whole new light.
 They may begin to be more willing to participate in rehab, boosting their chances at sobriety.

 Who Pays for Court-Ordered Rehab?

-The court doesn’t pay for court-ordered rehab or make any type of financial arrangements for it.
+The court doesn’t pay for court-ordered rehab or make any financial arrangements for it.
 Individuals with insurance likely have a mental health benefit that covers chemical dependency treatment.
-Those benefits are required by the Affordable Care Act, so private insurance plans obtained through the healthcare marketplaces as well as government plans such as Medicare and Medicaid include relevant coverage.
+The Affordable Care Act requires those benefits, so private insurance plans obtained through the healthcare marketplaces and government plans such as Medicare and Medicaid include relevant coverage.

 Many rehab facilities will work with individuals and their families to verify insurance and make arrangements for any out-of-pocket costs such as deductibles.
 You may be able to request financial assistance to cover those costs or make long-term payment arrangements.
-There are also facilities that provide treatment to individuals on a sliding scale, which means charges correspond to the ability to pay.
+Some facilities provide treatment to individuals on a sliding scale, which means charges correspond to the ability to pay.

 You should never let financial concerns stop you from encouraging your loved one to seek help for his or her addiction or filing a Marchman Act Petition if you think that’s the only way to help them.
-Experienced counselors and rehab admissions staff can typically provide a number of options for rehab that fit financial needs.
+Experienced counselors and rehab admissions staff can typically provide several options for rehab that fit financial needs.